How to Merge Partitions in Windows 11/10/8/7

 Merge Partitions Windows 11/10 Quick Navigation

 Reducing the number of partitions on computer hard drives is a hot trend, which makes merging partitions a real need for users.
 You may wonder can you merge partitions in Windows 11/10 without losing data?
 If yes, how to merge partitions in Windows 11/10/8/7?
 There are largely three situations of merging partitions in Windows 11/10.
-And you can combine two partitions without losing data by using EaseUS partition tool.
+And you can combine two partitions without losing data by using EaseUS partition manager.

 - Merge Two Adjacent Partitions

 Applies To: Two or multiple partitions, no matter whether they're adjacent or not.

 Tool You Need: EaseUS Partition Master or Windows 10 Disk Management

 Check what your specific need is and carry out the exact way to achieve your goal.

 1. Merge Two Partitions Adjacent in Windows 11/10/8/7

 There are two choices for you to merge Windows partitions.
 Honestly speaking, using third-party software is much simpler than using Disk Management in such a case.
 Get to know the details below and you will know I'm not overstating.

 Option 1.
 Merge Two Partitions with EaseUS Partition Master

 Merging two successive partitions is pretty easy for the effective partition manager - EaseUS Partition Master.
 It is an all-in-one partition merger that can be perfectly compatible with almost all 32/64-bit Windows operating systems including Windows Vista/XP/7/8/10/11 and Windows Server 2003 - 2019.
 More importantly, it helps merge 2 partitions without losing any data.